composablesys/collabs/collabs/docs/errors.md

 <!-- TODO

 On sender: user may need to refresh the page, in case you did something with the op locally that wasn't caused by a message (user processes the mesage like anyone else).
 Bad op won't do anything to anyone, except for partial state ops?
+Need to avoid saving the errored state; you can recover as long as refresh from a point before the error.

 On receiver: WIP.
 But if it errors during receipt on the sender, it won't get sent.